Dreaming381/Latios-Framework/Documentation~/Installation and Compatibility Guide.md

 [here](https://github.com/Dreaming381/AclUnity).

-In addition, code stripping must be set to *Minimal* or *None*, and if building for IL2CPP, you must build using 2021 LTS and set the code generation mode to *Faster (Smaller) Builds*.
-Some patch releases of 2021 LTS are known to be broken with IL2CPP.
+In addition, code stripping must be set to *Minimal* or *None*, and if building for IL2CPP, you must set the code generation mode to *Faster (Smaller) Builds*.

 If there is some other unexpected behavior, that is likely a bug.
 Please report the issue!